developersdigest/llm-answer-engine/README.md

 - **OpenAI Embeddings**: Used for creating vector representations of text chunks.
 - **Cheerio**: Utilized for HTML parsing, allowing the extraction of content from web pages.
 - **Ollama (Optional)**: Used for streaming inference and embeddings.
+- **Upstash Redis Rate Limiting (Optional)**: Used for setting up rate limiting for the application.

 ## Getting Started